The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 An instant cast, 0 MP spell that heals allies within 20y for 400p.
 While it heals the same amount as a Medica, Afflatus Rapture is our top priority for AoE GCD healing due to the damage refund of the Blood Lily system essentially making all Afflatus healing spells potency neutral.
 As an instant cast spell, it often doubles as a movement option for when slidecasting isn’t quite enough.

-Afflatus Rapture, and Lily spells in general, also fulfill a less obvious role in our kit, which is that of MP sustain.
-Even if the healing isn’t strictly needed, you should aim to proactively use Afflatus spells to take advantage of their 0 MP cost, as WHM MP economy is very bad without the use of any Afflatus spells.
+Afflatus Rapture, and Lily spells in general, also fulfill a less obvious role in our kit: MP sustain.
+Even if the healing is not strictly needed, you should aim to proactively use Afflatus spells to take advantage of their 0 MP cost, as WHM MP economy is very bad without the use of any Afflatus spells.
 That said, you can and should structure your healing plan so that Afflatus healing spells are not pure overheal.

 ## oGCD